guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/IaC/Terraform.md

 The basic variable types that can be used in Terraform, are string number, boolean.
 Terraform also supports additional types (complex types) such as list, map, set, object and tuple, which the most common are list and map.

-Variables can also be specified with environment variables on the terminal
+Variables can also be specified with environment variables on the terminal.
+An environment variable follow the syntax `TF_VAR_<NAME>`, and they will always override the default value of the input variable.

 ```shell
 export TF_VAR_subnet_zone="us-east-1a"